 TD614 Proposed mapping of WTSA Resolutions and regional proposals to TSAG RGs/WTSA-24 Committees, and.

-The meeting appreciated for TSB’s effort in tracking progress of RTOs’ regional preparation for WTSA-24, extracting focal point contacts from regional preparation documents, and proposed allocation of Resolutions and regional proposals to WTSA-24 Committees.

-The meeting believes both documents will become even more useful to ITU Membership in the lead to upcoming WTSA-24, and requests TSAG plenary to invite RTOs and ITU Membership to provide TSB with continuous updates, esp. focal point to maintain these two documents up to date.

-The meeting noted especially Resolutions 11, 34, 43, 44, 55, 67, 70, 75, 83, 87 in TD614, which were assigned to RG-WTSA.
-As no contribution was received by RG-WTSA to update any WTSA Resolution with the objective to streamline, given the limited inputs from regional preparatory process, RG-WTSA concluded no proposal on these Resolutions from RG-WTSA to TSAG/WTSA.

 8 Completion of RG-WTSA work plan

+Due to lack of time, the RG-WTSA meeting skipped this agenda item.

-RG-WTSA Rapporteur reviewed the RG-WTSA work plan and concluded that RG-WTSA is completing all its four deliverables identified (ref.
+However, it should be noted that RG-WTSA is completing all its four deliverables identified (ref.
 TD319R1 Report of RG-WTSA meeting during last TSAG Jan.
 2024 meeting), namely:

 Analysis of all ITU (WTSA/PP/WTDC/RA/Council) Resolutions for potential streamlining of WTSA Resolutions and Opinion (ref.
 TSAG-LS42)